beyondmeh/dotfiles/README.md

 $ stow bash
 ```

-System config files are marked with a <sup>r</sup> in the above [application list](#apps).
+System config files are marked with <sup>r</sup> in the above [application list](#apps).
 You will need to tell stow to put it in the root directory, by passing the `-t /` flag, like so:

 ```console
 $ sudo stow -t / sshd